 Hey everyone, Jimmy with JimsReviewRoom.

 Going over the physical features first, they are literally identical to the last generation.
-The same layout is here and as much as Apple has been pushing for Lightning connections, surprisingly, they kept the micro-usb port, which I’m fine with as I still have plenty of usb connections around the house.
-The 3.5mm analog connections are not officially dead, so we get that here.
-And rotating a bit, you have the same volume up and down, tapping in the middle, right on the logo gives you pause and play, and if you hold it down instead, it’ll bring up Siri, Google Voice or S-Voice for those on Samsung as I’ve tested and proven to work here.
+The same layout is here and as much as Apple has been pushing for Lightning connections, surprisingly, they kept the micro-USB port, which I’m fine with as I still have plenty of USB connections around the house.
+The 3.5mm analog connections are not officially dead, so we get that here as well.
+And rotating a bit, you have the same volume up and down, tapping in the middle, right on the “Beats” logo gives you pause and play, and if you hold it down instead, it’ll bring up Siri, Google Voice, or S-Voice for those on Samsung as I’ve tested and proven to work.

-The same build quality returns with either the very finger-print prone glossy finishes, or what I have here is the special edition silver and white with chrome accents looking amazing in my opinion.
+The same build quality returns with either the very finger-print prone glossy finishes, or, what I have here is the special edition silver and white with chrome accents looking amazing in my opinion.
 The chrome accents on the arms seems to be holding up well, but the Beats Logo has already started to show minor scratches from possibly being in my bag or rustling against some sort of fabric.
-The arms are still reinforced by metal… and despite the entire outside of the headphones being made of plastic, they still feel well made and feel pretty decent in the hands when handling.
-Now during my stress test, and keep in mind, Beats are not like the very first generations where we’ve seen fall apart, but… I did notice some seams did pop out and to be fair, they did snap back in.
-I did double check and nothing was comprimised, nothing was broken.
-And I’m aware, my test is extreme, but seriously, if you’re not doing what I’m doing, I’m certain your headphones are going to last.
+The arms are still reinforced by metal, and despite the entire outside of the headphones being made of plastic, they still feel well made and feel pretty decent in the hands when handling.
+Now during my stress test, and keep in mind, Beats are not like the very first generations where we’ve seen fall apart, but I did notice some seams did pop out – though to be fair, they did snap back in.
+I did double check and nothing was compromised, nothing was broken.
+And I’m aware, my bend test is extreme, but seriously, if you’re not going as far as I am, I’m certain your headphones are going to last.